hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-multi-server-cluster.md

 1. Nomad Multi-Server Cluster Lab
   * Bootstrap a Nomad Cluster Manually
   * Bootstrap a Nomad Cluster with Consul
-  * Run a Job that Registers Tasks with Consul
+  * Run a Job that Registers Tasks with Consul and Secures Their Communication with Consul Connect

 ???